Thursday, July 25, 2024

 The deaths, from influenza, of all four Nicholson children in October 1918 must have further strained the marriage.
 Shock, mourning, or going on strike with fellow African-Americans in 1919 cost Nicholson his waiter job.
 His brother Sylvester then joined the household and in 1920 both worked at Atlantic City's gasworks.

-In 1925 Christopher was once again a waiter.
+In 1925 Christopher was once again an Atlantic City waiter.
 It's my guess that around then Anna began an affair with a white British ironworker.
 It was serious enough that Christopher packed up and moved, most likely to New York.
 Anna stayed in Atlantic City, cleaning houses, until 1929, when the ironworker got U.S. citizenship, and they married in Manhattan in 1932.

 Anna on her second-marriage document gives her maiden name, Greenwood, and her birthplace not as Austria but as Scranton, Pennsylvania.
 The couple moved to England.
 Christopher Nicholson's job at the Century did not last; Association archivist Brynn White found a list of staff dated 1946 and Nicholson isn't on it.
 Nicholson roomed in Harlem and never remarried because it seems he and Anna never divorced.
 City records indicate that Nicholson died in Manhattan in October 1956.
 [1] He was 73.